Esri/storymap-journal/README.md

  * `npm install`
  * `npm install –g grunt-cli`

-This will create a new `node-modules` folder in your project root with all tools to build the project.
+This will create a new `node-modules` folder in your project root with all the tools required to build the application.
 If you have trouble running the second command, [see this documentation on how to install grunt-cli locally](https://github.com/gruntjs/grunt-cli#installing-grunt-cli-locally).

 ### How to use the application from the source code
  * Make accessible the MapJournal folder on a web server.
 Use your favorite server or run one with `grunt server`, this will start a server on port `8080`